SwissTierrasColombia/Asistente-LADM-COL-docs/src/toolbar.rst

-The adjoining report corresponds to the document where they will be identified by property (with formal or informal tenure relations) each of the boundaries that constitute it, its corresponding physical and legal relationship with the properties surrounding it.
+The adjoining report corresponds to the document where they will be identified by property (with formal or informal tenure relations) each of the boundaries that constitute it and its corresponding physical and legal relationship with the properties surrounding it.

 To generate the report of annex 17, follow these steps: